Traditional marketing strategies encourage business owners to continually grow their businesses by adding new customers.

 In today’s competitive world of business, it is more important than ever to aim for more transactions with existing customers by using the power of customer follow-up and attention to good service.

-These tips in part 1 will help you turn your existing customers into walking billboards for your business and loyal customers for a lifetime.
-While we are not advocating that you do all ten, choosing your favourite five to ten and making sure they become a part of your marketing efforts will pay off handsomely.
+These tips in will help you turn your existing customers into walking billboards for your business and loyal customers for a lifetime.
+While we are not advocating that you do all ten, choosing five to ten and making sure they become a part of your marketing efforts will pay off handsomely.

 Read the next 10 in Part 2.